still-dreaming-1/living-tests/README.md

 These instructions explain a combination of tools you can use to get this live testing experience.

-* Install Vim if you don't already have it installed.
+* Install Vim or Neovim if you don't already have one installed.
+Personally, I much prefer Neovim over Vim, but either one works for this.
 If you don't already know how to use Vim, trying to do live testing in it immediately is not a good place to start.
 Learn at least the basics of Vim first.
-I don't recommend using this with Neovim yet, but you can try it if you want.
-I have not had a good experience with that, but other people seem to be having a better experience with it than me.

-* Install the codi.vim Vim plugin.
-They are also working on getting it to work well with Neovim, but that is still in the early stages.
+* Install the codi.vim Vim/Neovim plugin.

 * Create a test file ending with the .js file extension.
 Your intention might to be to write unit tests, integration tests, etc. Don't start writing any code yet.